lino-framework/lino/docs/dev/actors.rst

 which are thin wrappers to Django's query lookup parameters of same name.

-  .. attribute:: model = None
+  .. attribute:: model

     The model on which this table iterates.

-  .. attribute:: master = None
+  .. attribute:: master

     Automatically set to the model pointed to by the :attr:`master_key`.
 Used also in lino.models.ModelsBySite

-  .. attribute:: master_key = None
+  .. attribute:: master_key

     The name of the ForeignKey field of this Table's :attr:`model that points to it's :attr:`master`.
 Setting this will turn the table